sliceabled/machine-learning-experiments/README.md

 ---
 the machine learning will be coded and developed in jupyter notebook using tensorflow with some datasets potentially being used from keras or taken from [greerviau's SnakeAI](https://github.com/greerviau/SnakeAI)
 ---
-branches will be divided into machine-learning and game-dev. this way both sides of the project can be worked on and submitted to master in pull requests.
----